 Does power generation from renewable energy cost more?

 Yes.
-Although power from wind and biomass are the most cost-effective “green resource” options available at this time, they are still more expensive than the conventional generating options.
+Although power from wind is the most cost-effective “green resource” option available at this time, it is still more expensive than the conventional generating options.

 How can I invest in renewable energy?